 Owning Property: Leasehold vs Freehold

-When you buy property, the term on your document will determine whether you own those properties in perpetuity or for a period.
+When you buy property, the term on your document will determine whether you own the property or properties in perpetuity or for a predetermined period of time.
 The terms should specify what and how much to pay and determines what you can do and cannot do with the title document you hold with regards to the property you own.
 One of the main attractions to Belize real estate is that foreigners own their property freehold, and the country avoids the use of a two-tiered ownership system that is used through most of the Caribbean.

-A leasehold document gives you ownership of property for an agreed period.
+Leasehold property ownership provides a document that gives ownership of a property for an agreed period.
 The agreement is often between the freehold property owner and you, the leasehold owner.
 Therefore, leasehold is a property where you do not have ownership of, in perpetuity.
 When the agreed period ends, a leasehold owner is to return the property to the freehold owner who owns the property in perpetuity.

 Circumstances surrounding leasehold

 However, leasehold title often lasts a long time to give the owner ample time to use the property built on the freehold land.
-A period of 120 years and 999 years or a longer year may be agreed upon.
+A period of 99 years, 120 years, 999 years or even longer may be agreed upon.
 In the case of leasehold, the freehold owner is often responsible for maintaining the common parts of the property including the staircase, roof, surrounding walls except expressly stated in the leasehold.

 In a nutshell, think of leasehold as a tenant-landlord relationship where the leaseholder will be responsible for annual maintenance and insurance fees, and other building maintenance charges.
 Often, even when freeholder expects the leaseholder to effect some limited changes, permission is often required from the freeholder before carrying out such task.